Cruising South America: Seventeen Day on the Veendam Around Cape Horn from Valparaiso to Rio de Janeiro

 Most wonderful perhaps was the stunningly magnificent Brujo Glacier on the morning of the fifth full day.
 A few days later we passed through Glacier Alley in the Beagle Channel, with several glaciers in a row.
 We saw transcendent scenery: often sublime, but bleak, rugged, desolate, and stark.
 Often in Southern Patagonia we passed uninhabited fjords with sparse vegetation.
 The circumnavigation of Cape Horn, which consists of a few tiny islands, only one of which is populated, was a highlight.

-We also enjoyed revisiting a few cities we enjoyed in he past—Santiago, in which we overnighted before we were driven to our embarking port, Valparaiso; Buenos Aires; and Rio de Janeiro—and new places, notably Uruguay’s capital and largest city, Montevideo.
+We also enjoyed revisiting a few cities we enjoyed in the past - Santiago, in which we overnighted before we were driven to our embarking port, Valparaiso; Buenos Aires; and Rio de Janeiro-and new places, notably Uruguay’s capital and largest city, Montevideo.

 Cape Horn, Chile